Mixing times for the simple exclusion process with open boundaries: Introduction

 We say that site $x$ is \textbf{occupied} by a particle if $\eta(x)=1$ and \textbf{vacant} otherwise.
 A particle at a vertex $x$ is supposed to move to the right at rate $p$ and to the left at rate $q$ whenever the target is a vacant site.
 For the \textbf{simple exclusion process with open boundaries} $(\eta_t)_{t \geq 0}$, we in addition allow creating and annihilating particles at the endpoints of the segment.
 More precisely, for parameters $\alpha,\beta,\gamma,\delta \geq 0$, $(\eta_t)_{t \geq 0}$ is defined as the Feller process with state space $\Omega_N:=\{ 0,1\}^N$ generated by where $\eta^{x}\in \Omega_N$ denotes the configuration in which we flip the values at position $x$ in $\eta \in \Omega_N$.
 In contrast to the simple exclusion process, the number of particles will in general no longer be preserved over time. \\

-In the remainder, we assume that the above parameters are chosen such that the corresponding simple exclusion process with open boundaries is ergodic with respect to a unique stationary distribution $\mu$ (which may also be a Dirac measure on a single configuration).
+In the remainder, we assume that the above parameters are chosen such that the corresponding simple exclusion process with open boundaries has a unique stationary distribution $\mu$ (which may also be a Dirac measure on a single configuration).
 Our goal is to investigate the speed of convergence towards $\mu$.
 For this purpose, we define the $\mathbold\varepsilon$\textbf{-mixing time} of $(\eta_t)_{t \geq 0}$ by for all $\varepsilon \in (0,1)$.
 Here, $\TV{ \ \cdot \ }$ denotes the \textbf{total-variation distance}, i.e.\ for two probability measures $\mu$ and $\nu$ on $\Omega_N$, we define Our goal is to study the order of $t^N_{\text{\normalfont mix}}(\varepsilon)$ when $N$ goes to infinity.